DarianC26/DarianC26/README.md

 - 📈 Currently building a social media platform called Boroughs

-- ❤️ As of now I'm using React, but I'm always exploring new libraries and frameworks
+- ❤️ In the near future I want to explore Machine Learning and AI

 <h4 align="left">Connect with me:</h4>
 <p align="left">